ioquatix/speaker-ceiling-mount/README.md

 ## Instructions

 1. You need to mount a frame of 18x45mm around the speaker.
 I do this to avoid directly attaching or screwing into the speaker.
-2. Then, attach the mounting brackets ot the roof.
+2. Then, attach the mounting brackets to the ceiling.
 Use the center hole first to position the mount, use a free piece of wood between two brackets, and then use screws in all the remaining outer holes.
 3. Lift the speaker into the bracket, and screw in the horizontal screws.

 ## Contributing